 More on Our Surrender Process

-- We ask that the pet’s owner be present at the time of surrender.
+- All of the pet’s owner must be present at the time of surrender.
 If this isn’t possible, speak to our adoption center staff when making an appointment in order to make special arrangements.

 - Gather your pet’s medical records, as well as the name and phone number of their most current veterinarian.

 - We will ask you to fill out pet personality profiles/animal history forms on your cat, dog or small animal when you come to our adoption center.
 The personality profile is very important as it helps us make the right match between your animal and a potential adopter.

 - Please make sure dogs are on a leash, cats in a carrier and small animals either in a carrier or cage.
 If you do not have a carrier or leash at home you are welcome to come to our adoption center prior to surrendering your pet to pick one up.